TrackmaniaIndia/TMIndiaBot/README.md

 Discord Bot for the [TM India Discord Server](https://discord.gg/aztYuhWxgU "TM India Discord invite")

+## Project Sunset
+Hello.
+After 2 years and a lot of thought, I have decided to end support for Trackmania India Bot and am taking it offline.
+I am not able to regularly update or develop it anymore due to lack of motivation, decreasing interest in Trackmania as a whole and other more personal reasons.
+Thanks for all the support the past 2 years. o7

 ## Suggestions and Bugs

 Feel free to open an issue to report bugs or suggest new features.